 3.16.
-ADAT Outputs
+ADAT Inputs and Outputs

-Four ADAT outputs can be found at the rear of the device.
+Four ADAT inputs and four outputs can be found at the rear of the device.

 Each port can send up to eight audio channels.
 At double and quad speed, the maximum of channels per port is reduced to four and two respectively.